 The late Billy Frank, Jr. responds to Jon Waterhouse's call for human connection from the podium at the 2012 Indigenous Leadership Award Ceremony

-Through the generous support of a private endowment, we award a monetary prize to each Indigenous Leaderhip Award honoree.
-Nominations are accepted throughout the year prior to the awards ceremony in the fall.
-Both Native and non-Native nominators gather stories, tribal endorsements, supporting materials, and recommendation letters with great respect and gratitude for the nominee’s service and dedication.
+Through the generous support of a private endowment, Ecotrust has awarded a monetary prize to 58 indigenous honorees over the past fourteen years.
+Native and non-Native nominators gathered stories, tribal endorsements, supporting materials, and recommendation letters with great respect and gratitude for the nominee’s service and dedication.

-A reading panel comprised of three Ecotrust staff members and several tribal leaders from Alaska to California convenes to peer review the nominations and narrow the field down to five honorees.
-A final jury panel of senior tribal leaders and Ecotrust’s Board Chair, Spencer Beebe, choose the finalist from among the honorees.
+A reading panel comprised of three Ecotrust staff members and several tribal leaders from Alaska to California convened annually to peer review the nominations and narrow the field to five honorees.
+A final jury panel of senior tribal leaders and Ecotrust’s Board Chair, Spencer Beebe, selected the finalist from among the honorees.

 Past honorees, a group we call the Indigenous Leaders Council, recently gathered and decided to take a pause from the award in 2015.
 Rather than continuing to add individuals to the circle of honorees at this time, the council, with our support, will join together and work in common cause on a project that has bioregional impact.
 While we explore this new area of work with the council, we will temporarily suspend the Indigenous Leadership Award.
 Thank you for your support over the last fourteen years of honoring and elevating the work of our regional indigenous leaders.